-The research activities of the Department of Political Science are complemented by the Mannheim Center for European Social Research (MZES) and the Collaborative Research Centre SFB 884 "Political Economy of Reforms".
+Research in the subject area of political science is usually not conducted at the chairs themselves, but at the Mannheim Center for European Social Research (MZES) and the Collaborative Research Centre SFB 884 "Political Economy of Reforms".